Sam Browne belt: Germany

 The Sam Browne belt featured prominently in many uniforms used by the Nazi Party in Nazi Germany, again in imitation of earlier European uniforms.
 It was popular with Adolf Hitler and other leading Nazi officials.

+Greece

+The Sam Browne belt was used concurrently with British-style uniforms from 1937 till 1970 by the Hellenic Army and the Hellenic Gendarmerie.

 Ireland

 The Irish Citizen Army, Irish Volunteers and Irish Republican Army (IRA) made extensive use of Sam Browne belts during the Irish revolutionary period (1916–23).
 This included women serving with the Irish Citizen Army, among them Constance Markievicz.
 The folk song "The Broad Black Brimmer" also mentions the Sam Browne belt.
 They were later used by the Garda Síochána and the National Army.

+Sweden

+The Swedish Armed Forces used Sam Browne belts as part of their uniform for officers and NCOs from 1923 until 1958.

 United Kingdom and the Commonwealth

-In the 20th century it was a mainstay in the British Army officers' corps, being adopted service-wide in 1900 during the Second Boer War after limited use in India, and later becoming popular with military forces throughout the Commonwealth.
+In the 20th century it was a mainstay in the British Army officer corps, being adopted service-wide in 1900 during the Second Boer War after limited use in India and later becoming popular with military forces throughout the Commonwealth.

 After World War II the Sam Browne belt saw a decline in use in the Commonwealth.
-It was dropped from the standard officer's uniform in 1943 and replaced by the cloth 1937 pattern and 1944 Pattern webbing gear.
-However, officers and warrant officers class 1 of the British Army and Royal Marines still wear it in service (No.2) dress and in non-ceremonial versions of No.1 dress.
+It was dropped from the standard officer's field kit in 1943 and replaced by the cloth 1937 pattern and 1944 pattern webbing gear.
+However officers and warrant officers class I of the British Army and Royal Marines still wear it in service (No. 2) dress and in non-ceremonial versions of No. 1 dress.

 It was phased out by the Canadian military beginning with the unification of the armed services in 1968.

-In Australia, all officers and warrant officers class 1 are entitled to wear the belt in ceremonial dress.
+In Australia all officers and warrant officers class I are entitled to wear the belt in ceremonial dress.
 Within the corps of the Australian Army there is some variation, with members of the Royal Australian Armoured Corps, Royal Australian Army Nursing Corps and Australian Army Aviation Corps wearing black Sam Browne belts.

+In the Indian Army the Sam Browne belt was worn by officers and Junior Commissioned Officers until the early 1980s, after which its use was phased out.
+However it is still part of the uniform of officers in the Indian police forces.